Fraction Calculator

 Adding numerators and denominators

-1/2 + 1/3 is not 2/5.
+1/2 + 1/3 is NOT 2/5.
 Add only the numerators after rewriting with a common denominator: 3/6 + 2/6 = 5/6.

 Forgetting to reduce

-Reciprocal on the wrong fraction
+Flipping the wrong fraction in ÷

-Calculator rounding traps
+Decimal rounding traps

 Built for students, teachers, engineers, machinists, and anyone who needs exact rational arithmetic in the browser.